Omeka: Serious Web Publishing

 - Features and plugins you might like: Dublin Core metadata standards, W3C and 508 compliant, extensible and customizable item fields, RSS & Atom syndication, MyOmeka plugin, data migration tools: CSV Import, OAI-PMH Harvest, OAI-PMH Repository.

-- Examples: Memorial Stadium 1924-1992 , Photographs by Homer L. Shantz, Eminent Domain, Upper Ringwood Library Collection.
+- Examples: Memorial Stadium 1924-1992 , Photographs by Homer L. Shantz, Upper Ringwood Library Collection, Fighters on the Farm Front.

 - Use Omeka to share your collections, display documents and oral histories, or create digital archives with user-generated content.